zettajs/zettaapi.github.io/README.md

 # icons
-Icons for the Zetta API
+Icons for the Zetta API!